lidofinance/docs/docs/deployed-contracts/index.md

 # Mainnet

 :::info
-This page lists production contract addresses on Mainnets — including Ethereum and other networks—where the protocol and its parts and extensions are deployed.
+This page lists production contract addresses on Mainnets — including Ethereum and other networks, where the protocol and its parts/extensions are deployed.
 :::

 ## Core protocol